pooltogether/documentation/protocol/prize-strategy/README.md

 A Prize Strategy handles prize distribution for a [Prize Pool](../prize-pool/).
 When a Prize Pool is constructed it is configured with a Prize Strategy.
 The Prize Strategy has the privileged ability to award tokens from the Prize Pool.

-The first Prize Strategy that PoolTogether is offering is the [Single Random Winner](single-random-winner/) strategy.
+The most popular Prize Strategy offering is the [Multiple Winner](multiple-winners/) strategy.
+Earlier verisons (&lt v3.1.0) of the protocol use [Single Random Winner](single-random-winner/) strategy, which is now a trivial subset of Multiple Winners.

 Prize Strategies must implement the [Token Listener](../prize-pool/token-listener.md) interface so that they can be aware of the full token lifecycle.